automateps/AutomatePS/Docs/Remove-AMSnmpConditionCredential.md

 # Remove-AMSnmpConditionCredential

 ## SYNOPSIS
-Removes a credential from an AutoMate Enterprise SNMP condition.
+Removes a credential from an Automate SNMP condition.

 ## SYNTAX